Emiliox1526/pokedex_carbonica/LOCALIZATION_IMPLEMENTATION.md

 ## Known Considerations

 ### Game Screen
-The game screen (Who is this Pokémon) already had localization implemented in a previous update, so it was not modified in this implementation.
+The game screen (Who is that Pokémon) already had localization implemented in a previous update, so it was not modified in this implementation.

 ### Performance
 The localization system is highly optimized: